Trends and climate

 In terms of deal value, financial investors dominantly invested in the energy sector.
 Their focus on energy investments represented around 58% of total financial investor deal volume.

 The statistics above are based on a report by Deloitte Turkey: www2.deloitte.com/content/dam/Deloitte/tr/Documents/mergers-acqisitions/annual-turkish-ma-review-2015.pdf.

 Are there any proposals for legal reform in your jurisdiction?

 There are no major reform proposals.
-However, proposed reforms exist for the Turkish energy regulation regime, which may have implications for investors.
+In 2016, energy sector and tax reforms had implications for investors.

 What legislation governs M&A in your jurisdiction?